 - If the SERVAUTH class is not active or the EZA.DCAS.cvtsysname profile is not defined, or both, it is assumed this enhanced level is not requested. - If the SERVAUTH class is active and the EZA.DCAS.cvtsysname profile is defined (but not for the user associated with the certificate) the requester's connection is terminated.
 For example:

-''' RDEFINE SERVAUTH EZA.DCAS.cvtsysname UACC(NONE) PERMIT EZA.DCAS.cvtsysname CLASS(SERVAUTH) ACCESS(CONTROL) ID(dcasid) '''
+RDEFINE SERVAUTH EZA.DCAS.cvtsysname UACC(NONE) PERMIT EZA.DCAS.cvtsysname CLASS(SERVAUTH) ACCESS(CONTROL) ID(dcasid)

-To configure DCAS for level 3 authentication:
+To configure DCAS for Level 3 authentication:

-- 1. Specify the CLIENTAUTH LOCAL2 keyword and value in the DCAS configuration file. - 2.
-Activate the SERVAUTH RACE class. - 3.
-Define a profile for the EZA.DCAS.cvtsysname resource and associate the profile with the user ID associated with the certificate. - 3.
+- 1 Specify the CLIENTAUTH LOCAL2 keyword and value in the DCAS configuration file. - 2 Activate the SERVAUTH RACF class. - 3 Define a profile for the EZA.DCAS.cvtsysname resource and associate the profile with the user ID associated with the certificate.

 The ID associated with the certificate and the EZA.DCAS.cvtsysname can be any valid user ID.

-8.4.3 Use RACF's common key ring support to manage keys and certificates the digital certificate and digital key ring (DIGTCERT and DIGTRING) classes are active before defining certificates or key rings to RACF.
+2.3 Use RACF's Common key ring support to manage keys and certificates.